awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_ldap.md

 ### Step 1: Delegate Who Can Enable LDAPS<a name="grantpermsldaps"></a>

-To enable LDAPS, you must be a member of the Admins or AWS Delegated Enterprise Certificate Authority Administrators group in your AWS Microsoft AD directory or be the default administrative user \(Admin account\)\.
-If you prefer to have a user other than the Admin account setup LDAPS, then add this user to the Admins or AWS Delegated Enterprise Certificate Authority Administrators group in your AWS Microsoft AD directory\.
+To enable LDAPS, you must be a member of the Admins or AWS Delegated Enterprise Certificate Authority Administrators group in your AWS Managed Microsoft AD directory or be the default administrative user \(Admin account\)\.
+If you prefer to have a user other than the Admin account setup LDAPS, then add this user to the Admins or AWS Delegated Enterprise Certificate Authority Administrators group in your AWS Managed Microsoft AD directory\.

 ### Step 2: Set Up Your Certificate Authority<a name="setupca"></a>

-Before you can enable LDAPS, you must create a certificate issued by a Microsoft Enterprise Certificate Authority \(CA\) server that is joined to your AWS Microsoft AD domain\.
+Before you can enable LDAPS, you must create a certificate issued by a Microsoft Enterprise Certificate Authority \(CA\) server that is joined to your AWS Managed Microsoft AD domain\.
 Once created, the certificate must be installed on each of your domain controllers in that domain\.
 This certificate lets the LDAP service on the domain controllers listen for and automatically accept SSL connections from LDAP clients\.

 **Note**
-LDAPS with AWS Microsoft AD does not support certificates that are issued by a standalone CA\.
+LDAPS with AWS Managed Microsoft AD does not support certificates that are issued by a standalone CA\.

 Depending on your business need, you have the following options for setting up or connecting to a CA in your domain:
 + **Create a subordinate Microsoft Enterprise CA** – \(Recommended\) With this option you can deploy a subordinate Microsoft Enterprise CA server in the AWS Cloud that uses EC2 so that it works with your existing root Microsoft CA\.
 For more information about how to set up a subordinate Microsoft Enterprise CA, see [Install a Subordinate Certification Authority](https://technet.microsoft.com/en-us/library/cc772192(v=ws.11).aspx) on the Microsoft TechNet website\.

-+ **Create a root Microsoft Enterprise CA** – With this option you can create a root Microsoft Enterprise CA in the AWS Cloud using Amazon EC2 and join it to your AWS Microsoft AD domain\.
++ **Create a root Microsoft Enterprise CA** – With this option you can create a root Microsoft Enterprise CA in the AWS Cloud using Amazon EC2 and join it to your AWS Managed Microsoft AD domain\.
 This root CA can issue the certificate to your domain controllers\.
 For more information about setting up a new root CA, see [Install a Root Certification Authority](https://technet.microsoft.com/en-us/library/cc731183(v=ws.11).aspx) on the Microsoft TechNet website\.

-For more information about how to join your EC2 instance to the domain, see [Join an EC2 Instance to Your Directory \(Simple AD and Microsoft AD\)](join_instance.md)\.
+For more information about how to join your EC2 instance to the domain, see [Join an EC2 Instance to Your AWS Managed Microsoft AD Directory](ms_ad_join_instance.md)\.

 ### Step 3: Create a Certificate Template<a name="createcustomcert"></a>